 On my spouse’s side, I will always equate ham and bean soup with his maternal grandmother.
 His grandmother often had a pot of bean soup simmering on the stove when we visited.
 (And, of course, we had to sample bowl or two each time.
 We can’t be rude, now can we?)

 What I remember most about that soup was sitting with her at her 1950’s era kitchen table, listening to her as she shared stories of other family members, both alive and gone, and of herself, both old and young.
-I learned so much about my husband’s family at that table.
+I learned so much about my spouse’s family at that table.
 Fifteen years have passed since his maternal grandmother died, but I think of her each and every time I make a pot of ham and bean soup.

 My husband’s paternal grandmother was renowned for her cooking.
-Family lore has that her cooking was what initially attracted my husband’s grandfather.
+Family lore has that her cooking was what initially attracted my spouse’s grandfather.
 In 1936, a young, Italian-born Marine was assigned to a post in South Charleston, West Virginia.
 While in Charleston, he met and fell in love with a young lady who cooked sumptuous Italian food.
 They married within months of meeting.

-When I met my husband’s paternal grandmother more than 50 years later, her husband was no longer alive to enjoy her cooking.
+When I met my spouse’s paternal grandmother more than 50 years later, her husband was no longer alive to enjoy her cooking.
 However, their large family—sons, grandchildren, and great-grandchildren—gathered at her table to enjoy her sumptuous foods.
 What I remember most about those meals was how she never seemed to join us; instead, she waited on us, making sure plates and stomachs were full.
 And she rarely allowed help with cleanup, even though some of us offered.
 She did, however, welcome a helping hand and a willingness to learn when it came to preparing the food.